Home/Legumes/Red Kidney Bean

 Instructions

 1. 1.
-In a bowl, layer the cooked quinoa and red kidney beans.
+In a large bowl, combine the cooked quinoa, red kidney beans, corn, and green onions.

 Red Kidney Bean Chili

-A hearty and spicy chili made with red kidney beans, tomatoes, and a blend of spices, perfect for a cozy dinner.
+A hearty and flavorful chili packed with red kidney beans, tomatoes, and spices, perfect for a cozy dinner.

 Ingredients